 Isle of Man

-In the Isle of Man the Department for Enterprise has responsibility for employment law policy and for bringing forward new employment legislation.
+In the Isle of Man, the Department for Enterprise has responsibility for employment law policy and for bringing forward new employment legislation.

 Disputes are heard at a Employment and Equality Tribunal.

-The Manx Industrial Relations Service (MIRS) is a service similar to ACAS
+The Manx Industrial Relations Service (MIRS) is a service similar to ACAS, albeit there is no early conciliation process in Isle of Man like there is in the UK.

-Once again always advise the rep to check first with their Negotiation Officer
+Once again always advise the rep to check first with their Negotiation Officer.

-Isle of man employment guide Employment Guide
+Isle of Man employment guide Employment Guide

 Channel Islands

 Jersey & Guernsey have their own separate legislation based on UK law.
-There are significant differences to do with equality issues and unfair dismissal and the reps should check with their Negotiating officer before advising as changes are expected in the near future.
+There are significant differences to do with equality issues and unfair dismissal and the reps should check with their Negotiating Officer before advising as changes are expected in the near future.

 Jersey Employee Help | JACS